binfalse/binfalse.de/_posts/2011-02-12-java-lang-outofmemoryerror-java-heap-space.md

 or better: <strong>Tell it to the Java Plugin Control Panel</strong>!
-Using XFCE you can find this tool in your panel's menu in the <em>Settings</em> section.
+Using [Xfce](https://xfce.org/) you can find this tool in your panel's menu in the <em>Settings</em> section.
 Gnome users may look in <em>System > Preferences</em>.
 If you don't want to move your mouse you can also run  `ControlPanel`  from your terminal.
 This opens a window, default parameters can be applied in the tab <em>Java</em>, click <em>View...</em> and add your parameters to the <em>Runtime Parameters</em> column.
 This tool afterwards writes something like the following line to  `$HOME/.java/deployment/deployment.properties` :